The Role a Paralegal Plays in the Attorney’s Office and in the Courtroom

 As an attorney’s assistant, a paralegal's main aim is to help his or her attorney to prepare court cases.
 Some of the responsibilities are quite similar to a lawyer.
 However, in the end, a paralegal is not qualified to represent plaintiffs and defendants in court or to give any legal advice to the attorney’s clients.

 Two kinds of paralegals

-When a paralegal decides to take up this sort of career, he or she mainly concentrates on preparing documents such as financial statements, employment contracts, shareholder agreements and stock options.
-The paralegal is responsible for reviewing government regulations, researching law publications and reading legal journals.
-Most work done by a corporate paralegal is takes place outside of the courtroom, unless the client is involved in a specific lawsuit that is linked to corporate matters.
+When a paralegal decides to take up this sort of career, he or she mainly concentrates on preparing documents such as financial statements, employment contracts, shareholder agreements, and stock options.
+The paralegal is responsible for reviewing government regulations, researching law publications, and reading legal journals.
+Most work done by a corporate paralegal takes place outside of the courtroom unless the client is involved in a specific lawsuit that is linked to corporate matters.

-Litigation paralegals may review a client’s information in order to make sure its accurate.
-They also research similar cases from the past and look for documents that can be used as evidence in a legal hearings or a courtroom trial.
+Litigation paralegals may review a client’s information in order to make sure it's accurate.
+They also research similar cases from the past and look for documents that can be used as evidence in a legal hearing or a courtroom trial.

 The paralegal often attends jury selections and takes notes about any potential jurors.
 He or she listens carefully to the responses offered to any questions asked by the judge and any attorneys in attendance during "voir dire."
 The paralegal may take note of the body language and facial expressions of the jurors, as their personality could have an influence on how they treat a defendant during a trial.
 Also, how the jurors respond to the personalities of the attorneys could have an influence on their attitudes.